azieren/DevEv-BackEnd/README.md

 - `main_bodypose.py`: Process the video to get the body bounding box and keypoints of all person in the 8 views
 - `main_headpose.py`: Process the video to track the infant and infer the headpose in 3D
 - `main_2D3D_mv.py`: Project the head and hands and attention in 3D
+- `main_3Dcone_collision.py`: Model the attention as a cone project in 3D to capture collision between attention and room/toys

 2. Toy Pipeline